Hardwood Flooring Cost

 12 x10, about a kitchen for example, will incur a lesser sum.

-Those approaching this dimension and under lean toward the disproportionate given
+Those approaching this dimension and under will lean toward the disproportionate amounts given

 the reduced square footage, which translates to less than a days labor

-(if this is the only room to be done, etc) and minimum labor fee is charged
+(if this is the only room to be done, etc).
+A minimum labor fee charged

-with this involving too the built-in cost of a relatively fixed travel distance
+with this involves too the built-in cost of a relatively fixed travel distance

 & setup.
 If the room has obstructions, like a kitchen island, or else a lot of lineal mouldings